5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 **SOURCE**: [Insanelymac](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2786122)

-## PowerPlay Table Property Generator for Radeon VII Cards
+## PowerPlay Table Generators for Radeon RX5700, Radeon VII and Vega 64

+You can use PowerPlay Table Generators by MMChris to generate a `PP_PhmSoftPowerPlayTable` device property for [**Radeon VII**](https://www.insanelymac.com/forum/topic/340009-tool-radeon-vii-powerplay-table-generator-oc-uv-fan-curve/), [**Vega64**](https://www.hackintosh-forum.de/forum/thread/39923-tool-vega-64-powerplaytable-generator/) and [**RX5700**](https://www.insanelymac.com/forum/topic/340909-tool-amd-radeon-rx-5700-xt-powerplay-table-generator/) cards.
+These are basically Excel spreadsheets which generate the necessary hex values.

-If you have an AMD Radeon VII Card, you can follow [**this guide**](https://www.insanelymac.com/forum/topic/340009-tool-radeon-vii-powerplay-table-generator-oc-uv-fan-curve/) to generate a value for the `PP_PhmSoftPowerPlayTable` device property using an Excel spreadsheet.
-This way you can inject all sorts of parameters to optimize the performance of you card such as: Power Limits, Clock Speeds, Fan Control and more.
+This way, you can inject all sorts of parameters into macOS to optimize the performance of your card such as: Power Limits, Clock Speeds, Fan Control and more without having to flash a modified vBIOS on your card.

 ## Credits & Resources
 - **Files**: